 In a world where both Mutants and Humans fear each other, Marie, better known as Rogue, runs away from home and hitches a ride with another mutant, known as Logan, a.k.a.
 Wolverine.
 Charles Xavier, who owns a school for young mutants, sends Storm and Cyclops to bring them back before it is too late.
 Magneto, who believes a war is approaching, has an evil plan in mind, and needs young Rogue to help him.
 Written by

-During the long shot of Mystique driving the boat to the Statue of Liberty, you can see the head of someone below the window.
-That is reportedly the boat captain, who was in a different place in close-ups.
+When Mystique is driving the boat to the Statue of Liberty, the captain's head is below the window in long shots, but in a different place in close-ups.
 See more »

 Prof. Charles Francis Xavier: